 Both d/deaf groups hold sessions are Langworthy Cornerstones.
 Credit- Google Maps https://www.google.co.uk/maps/place/Langworthy+Cornerstone/@53.483606,-2.294284,3a,75y,90t/data=!3m8!1e2!3m6!1sAF1QipMRj1F0OygEp2_n4jUUl_q-AsiKdvMf2ynhardk!2e10!3e12!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipMRj1F0OygEp2_n4jUUl_q-AsiKdvMf2ynhardk%3Dw203-h152-k-no!7i2048!8i1536!4m11!1m2!2m1!1slangworyhy+corner!3m7!1s0x487bae471ef51419:0x92488e934fbc00b3!8m2!3d53.4836233!4d-2.2942845!10e5!15sChFsYW5nd29ydGh5IGNvcm5lcloTIhFsYW5nd29ydGh5IGNvcm5lcpIBEGNvbW11bml0eV9jZW50ZXKaASRDaGREU1VoTk1HOW5TMFZKUTBGblNVUkplVjlmVUhOblJSQULgAQA!16s%2Fg%2F1hc1n7j38?entry=ttu

-Salford residents have the chance to celebrate Carers Rights Day an impactful day that lets everyone reminisce on their employment journey.
+Salford is celebrating Carers Rights Day – an impactful day that encourages everyone to reflect on their caring journey.

-A carer is a person who provides unpaid care looks for a family member, partner or friend who needs help because of their illness, disability, a mental health problem or an addiction, and cannot cope without support.
+Thousands of people provide unpaid care to look after a family member, partner or friend who needs help because of their illness, disability, a mental health problem or an ki li addiction, and cannot cope without support.

-This year’s theme is ‘recognising your rights’ and the aim is to help carers recognise and understand their rights, and to access the support available to them, whenever they need it.
+This year’s theme is ‘recognising your rights’ and the aim is to help carers to access the support available to them, whenever they need it.

-They help disabled people in Salford living with long term health condition, and strive for advocacy for people who need assistance.
+The forum, a registered charity, helps disabled people in Salford living with a long term health condition, and advocates for people who need assistance.

-The forum also sign post session, go out to community buildings and provide information about the services in Salford.
+The forum also signposts sessions, goes out to community buildings and provides information about the services in Salford.

-The charity also work with older disability groups, and run a work club every Thursday at Langworthy cornerstone, for anyone looking for jobs in Salford.
+The charity also works with older disability groups, and runs a work club every Thursday at Langworthy Cornerstone, for anyone looking for jobs in Salford.

 “I have an eye condition and a physical disability as well.
 The difficulty is that a lot of carers don’t see themselves in that light.

-For more details of the organisation – call 07592 100 538, or email chair@salforddisabilityforum.com and if you’re interested in volunteering, click here.
+For more details of the organisation – call 07592 100 538, or email chair@salforddisabilityforum.com.
+Anyone interested in volunteering, can click here.

 Leave a Comment